DaviMF29/Fennec/README.md

 ## **Getting Started**

-Follow these steps to set up Wombat locally on your machine.
+Follow these steps to set up Fennec locally on your machine.

 ### **Prerequisites**
 - **Node.js** and **npm** (for the frontend)